Jacob's Room: Plot summary

 Set in pre-war England, the novel begins in Jacob's childhood and follows him through college at Cambridge and into adulthood.
 The story is told mainly through the perspectives of the women in Jacob's life, including the repressed upper-middle-class Clara Durrant and the uninhibited young art student Florinda, with whom he has an affair.
 His time in London forms a large part of the story, though towards the end of the novel he travels to Italy and then Greece.

 Literary significance

+The novel was first published in 1922 by Hogarth Press.
 The novel is a departure from Woolf's earlier two novels, The Voyage Out (1915) and Night and Day (1919), which are more conventional in form and narration.
-The work is seen as an important modernist text; its experimental form is viewed as a progression of the innovative writing style Woolf presented in her earlier collection of short fiction titled Monday or Tuesday (1919).
+The work is seen as an important modernist text; its experimental form is viewed as a progression of the innovative writing style Woolf presented in her earlier collection of short fiction titled Monday or Tuesday (1921).
+Jacob's Room also demonstrates James Joyce's influence on Woolf, which she herself acknowledged in her diary entries of the period.